alejandroVasquez812/MCK/README.md

 3. The results  will in the form of MathML as a link:
   -copy the link
   -make a file html and paste the link
-  -then open it in webrowser
+  -then open it in web browser